 Elijah H. Gammon

 Born in Maine, he grew up on a farm.
 He was converted (in faith) at seventeen, became a school teacher at nineteen, and entered the ministry of the Methodist Episcopal Church at twenty-four.
-His health deteriorated, and he moved to Illinois, and in 1858 he had to give up preaching.
+His health deteriorated, and he moved to Illinois, where, in 1858, he had to give up preaching.
 He recuperated and changed careers to the manufacture of harvesting machinery.
 With this vision, he earned a fortune and substantially contributed to the development of harvesting machinery.
 Gammon's business responsibilities and success’ did not limit his spiritual vision.

 He had little desire to accumulate money for purely selfish ends.
 A mutual friend brought Mr. Gammon and Bishop Henry W. Warren together.
 Bishop Warren, who had been living in Atlanta, Georgia, on the campus of Clark University, had become deeply impressed with the need for a school to train Black ministers.
 Gammon, who had been actively interested in the welfare of the Blacks, was looking for a place to invest some money where it would do the most good.
-In the black community, as he had seen in the vast harvests of the West, he saw great-undeveloped resources.
+In the black community, as he had seen in the vast harvests of the West, he saw great undeveloped resources.

 Clark Atlanta University